IEA sees oil demand recovery outpacing growth in supply

 By Noah Browning

-LONDON, May 12 (Reuters) - Demand for oil will exceed the output of top producers due to progress in vaccinating the world against COVID-19, the International Energy Agency (IEA) said on Wednesday.
+LONDON, May 12 (Reuters) - Oil demand is already outstripping supply and the shortfall is expected to widen even if Iran boosts exports as vaccinations against COVID-19 bolster the global economy, the International Energy Agency (IEA) said on Wednesday.

 "The anticipated supply growth through the rest of this year comes nowhere close to matching our forecast for significantly stronger demand beyond the second quarter," the IEA said in its monthly report, citing increased pumping from OPEC+ countries.

-Output from the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, the so-called OPEC+ group of producers, already lags demand for its oil by 150,000 barrels per day (bpd) and that is expected to widen to a 2.5 million bpd shortfall by year's end, the Paris-based watchdog said.
+Output from the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, the so-called OPEC+ group of producers, lagged demand by around by 150,000 barrels per day (bpd) in the second quarter, IEA said.

+That shortfall is expected to widen to a 2.5 million bpd by year's end, the Paris-based watchdog said.

+OPEC+ producers have been curbing output since 2017 but have eased since imposing record high cuts last year, with more easing agreed from this month.

 "India's COVID crisis is a reminder that the outlook for oil demand is mired in uncertainty.
 Until the pandemic is brought under control, market volatility is likely to persist."